WyrmUK/Wyrm.Math/README.md

 {Mv} = n / {M}

 Divides a scalar value into every element in a matrix or divides each value in a matrix into a scalar, creating a new matrix.

-## Wyrm.Math.ComplexNumbers
-Provides complex number arithmetic.
-### GeneralComplexNumberDouble
-This class allows complex numbers with double values to be created, added, subtracted, and multiplied.
-### GeneralComplexNumberDecimal
-This class allows complex numbers with decimal values to be created, added, subtracted, and multiplied.
-### Operations
-#### Cast
-You can cast a complex number with no imaginary part to a scalar and cast a scalar to a complex number.
-#### Complex Conjugate
-Z' = Z.ComplexConjugate()

-Calculates the complex conjugate of the complex number.
-#### Abs
-|Z| = Z.Abs()

-Calculates the absolute value of the complex number.
-#### Argument
-P = Z.Argument()

-Calculates the argument (or phase) of the complex number.
-#### Inverse
-1/Z = Z.Inverse()

-Calculates the inverse of the complex number.
-#### Add a scalar
-Zv = Z + n

-Zv = n + Z

-Adds a scalar value to the complex number, creating a new complex number.
-#### Add another complex number
-Zv = Z1 + Z2

-Adds one complex number to another, creating a new complex number.
-#### Duplicate a complex number
-Z = + Z

-Duplicates a complex number.
-#### Subtract a scalar
-Zv = Z - n

-Zv = n - Z

-Subtracts a scalar value from a complex number or subtracts a complex number from a scalar, creating a new complex number.
-#### Subtract another complex number
-Zv = Z1 - Z2

-Subtracts one complex number from another, creating a new complex number.
-#### Negate a complex number
-Zv = - Z

-Negates the complex number, creating a new complex number.
-#### Multiply by a scalar
-Zv = Z * n

-Zv = n * Z

-Multiplies a scalar value with a complex number, creating a new complex number.
-#### Multiply another complex number
-Zv = Z1 * Z2

-Multiplies one complex number with another, creating a new complex number.
-#### Divide by a scalar
-Zv = Z / n

-Zv = n / Z

-Divides a scalar value into a complex number or divides a complex number into a scalar, creating a new complex number.
-#### Raise to a Power
-Z^n = Z.Pow(n)

-Z^z = Z.Pow(z)

-Raises a complex number by a power either real or complex.